houstonhaynes/AD4SDocs/00g The So What Factor.md

 ### No Analysis Paralysis

-A legitimate concern with comprehensive frameworks is their potential to induce "analysis paralysis"—excessive deliberation that delays action.
+A legitimate concern with comprehensive frameworks is their potential to induce "analysis paralysis", excessive deliberation that delays action.
 AD4S explicitly guards against this through:

 - **Tiered Application**: Scalable approach that can be adjusted to context
 - **Decision Timeboxing**: Recommended time limits for different types of decisions